-1) Each Volcano Bay guest is given a TapuTapu wearable once they enter the park.
+1) Each Volcano Bay guest is given a TapuTapu wristband once they enter the park.
 (These are similar to a larger fitbit)

 2) Next to the entrance of all water slides there will be a bunch of screens showing the virtual wait time for that ride.
 (If there is no wait the screen will say Ride Now)

 3) Guests simply tap their TapuTapu to the screen and you will be added to the virtual que.
 Your TapuTapu will track which ride you are on a virtual line for and how much time remaining.